senthilkumarashok/DataStructures/README.md

 # DataStructures
 a brief introduction and explanation on interior architecture

+# Algorithms
+a sequence of tasks to execute a program

 # Asymptotic analysis
 big- \Theta Θ notation, big-O notation, and big- \Omega Ω notation.